 Grant awards represent grants-in-aid, with matching requirements, to businesses to improve and promote employment opportunities for the residents of the Commonwealth.
 Such grant awards are typically funded primarily by General Fund appropriations.
 Grant awards are reported net of refunds.
-Refunds of grant awards represent the repayment of grant funds (prorated according to employment) by the recipient if grant requirements are not met (i.e. the employment threshold).
-Grant awards remained relatively consistent between fiscal years (decreased approximately \$103,000 or 1.3%).
+Refunds of grant awards represent the repayment of grant funds (prorated as applicable) by the recipient if grant requirements are not met.
+Grant awards decreased approximately \$5,548,000 (69.9%) between fiscal years primarily as a result of the significant amount of grant awards to one specific grantee during fiscal year 2018.

-Compensation and related benefits typically consist of regular salaries and wages, compensated absences (both the current and non-current portions), employer payroll taxes, and employee benefits such as retirement and health insurance.
-Compensation and related benefits with respect to fiscal year 2018 only consists of per-diem amounts paid to the individual members of the Corporation's Board of Directors.
-Effective July 1, 2017, the Executive Director position (the payroll expenses related thereto) was transferred to another department of State government.
+Compensation and related benefits, which remained relatively consistent between fiscal years, consists of the per-diem amounts paid to the individual members of the Corporation's Board of Directors.
+Effective July 1, 2017, the Executive Director position (the sole position on the Corporation's payroll) was transferred to another department of State government.